Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Most VPN services work by changing your IP address, which means they won’t successfully hide your location from websites and apps that use GPS tracking.

-There are only three VPN services capable of hiding your GPS location: Surfshark VPN, Windscribe and IVPN.
-Of these, we recommend Surfshark VPN.
-Our tests show that its GPS Override feature is very effective at hiding your GPS location, and it is one of our top-rated VPNs overall too.
+There are only four VPN services capable of hiding your GPS location: Surfshark VPN, Windscribe, IVPN, and TorGuard.
+Of these, we prefer Surfshark, in part thanks to its very effective GPS spoofing setting on Android.

 If your website or app uses WiFi Location Tracking, then there are no VPNs that will hide your location.
 WiFi location tracking uses the WiFi access points (e.g. routers and smart devices) around your device to triangulate its location.